 Religious Education is not part of the National Curriculum.
 However, it is legally required in all schools and academies.

-Maintained schools (voluntary controlled schools or academies that have converted from voluntary controlled status) are required to follow the locally agreed syllabus for RE, which is provided by the local SACRE (Standing Advisory Council for Religious Education).
+Maintained schools (voluntary controlled schools) are required to follow the locally agreed syllabus for RE, which is provided by the local SACRE (Standing Advisory Council for Religious Education).
 Within the Diocese of Lincoln, there are two different locally agreed syllabuses for RE:

-Voluntary aided schools, academies that have converted from voluntary aided status, free schools and stand-alone academies do not need to follow the locally agreed syllabus for RE; in these schools and academies, RE remains a legal requirement.
+Voluntary aided schools, academies that have converted from voluntary controlled or voluntary aided status, free schools and stand-alone academies do not need to follow the locally agreed syllabus for RE; in these schools and academies, RE remains a legal requirement.

 In a voluntary aided church school or church academy that has converted from voluntary aided status, the RE must be delivered in accordance with the tenets of the Anglican tradition, as set down in the school/academy’s trust deed and/or funding agreement.